Parasites in the Toolchain: A Large-Scale Analysis of Attacks on the MCP Ecosystem

-\begin{mybox}[boxsep=0pt, boxrule=1pt, left=4pt, right=4pt, top=4pt, bottom=4pt, ] ~\textbf{Answer to RQ2:} Almost 80\% of MCP servers expose at least one exploitable tool to MCP-UPD.
-Importantly, a non-trivial number of servers cover all attack capabilities, convincing attackers to complete the entire MCP-UPD toolchain.
-Moreover, many popular servers are affected by this attack, highlighting widespread risk exposure across the MCP ecosystem. \end{mybox}
+\begin{mybox}[boxsep=0pt, boxrule=1pt, left=4pt, right=4pt, top=4pt, bottom=4pt, ] ~\textbf{Answer to RQ2:} 27.2\% of MCP servers expose at least one exploitable tool, with many widely used servers that amplify MCP-UPD exposure.
+Moreover, nearly all server categories contain the three attack capabilities, which enable adaptive and diverse attack compositions across the ecosystem. \end{mybox}